Qt and C++ Embedded Development: Pros, Cons, and Alternatives

 License

 Qt can be obtained under commercial and open-source licenses.
-You may need to get a commercial license when your project is big enough and you have to protect your interests.
+You may need to get a commercial Qt license when your project is big enough and you have to protect your interests.
 When you use a commercial license, you are allowed to distribute Qt libraries in binary form only with the application.
 Qt licensing costs depend on your business goals.

 If your project involves an open-source distribution or no external distribution at all, then an open-source license will suit you.
 It could be an LGPL3, GPL2, or GPLv3 open-source license.
+When distributing software under these open-source licenses, it is important to include a link to the license to ensure proper attribution and compliance.

-Qt instruments for embedded platforms
+Qt instruments for C++ embedded development

 Useful modules make this framework one of the most convenient for cross-platform application design.
 Qt with C++ provides the specialized instruments required to design, develop, and set up applications on embedded platforms.
 Let’s list a few tools.